Objectives of Aviation Quality and Safety Management Systems

 Final Thoughts on Adopting Processes for Quality & Safety Cultures

 Quality management programs are great at defining processes and managing these processes.
-From what I have seen in many safety management programs, there is often a lack of defined processes to ensure continuity of certain programs, especially when safety managers leave the company.
+From what I have seen in many safety management programs, there is often a lack of defined processes to ensure the continuity of certain programs, especially when safety managers leave the company.

 By using integrated aviation safety and quality management database software, there will be less chance that programs fail when safety managers leave the company.
 Integrated QMS and SMS software programs also provide tools that assist managers in conducting cultural surveys on a scheduled basis.

-When a process is too difficult to repeat, employees will seldom be able to continue the process as years pass.
+When a process is too difficult to repeat, employees will seldom be able to continue the process as the years pass.
 This is especially true when processes are repeated annually.

-Hopefully the controls will be automated tools coupled with upper management oversight.
+Hopefully, the controls will be automated tools coupled with upper management oversight.

 SMS database tools increase the effectiveness of safety managers.
 If you want to demonstrate a professional SMS implementation, your chances increase when you have professionally designed SMS software tools.
 You immediately gain access to industry-accepted workflows developed and tested by hundreds of safety professionals.